Thomas Woltz

-Thomas L. Woltz (born September 25, 1967) is an American landscape architect.
-He is the owner of landscape architecture firm Nelson Byrd Woltz Landscape Architects (NBW), founded in 1985.
+Thomas L. Woltz (born September 25, 1967) is an American landscape architect known for integrating ecological systems with cultural history in public parks and historic sites.
+He is the senior principal and owner of landscape architecture firm Nelson Byrd Woltz Landscape Architects (NBW).

-Early life
+Biography

 Woltz was born and raised on a cattle and crop farm in Mount Airy, North Carolina.
-His father, John Elliott Woltz Sr., was the owner of local knitwear company Quality Mills and his mother Mary Patricia "Pat" Gwyn Woltz was a philanthropist, civic leader, and artist.
+His father, John Elliott Woltz Sr., was the owner of fine knitwear company Quality Mills and his mother Mary Patricia "Pat" Gwyn Woltz was a philanthropist, civic leader, and artist.
+Woltz's childhood experiences on a family-owned farm influenced his later approach to conservation agriculture and the "shaping, transformation, and reformation of actual rural agricultural landscapes," according to landscape historian Elizabeth Meyer.

-Woltz earned a bachelor's degree in architectural design, architectural history, and studio art, and later master's degrees in both architecture and landscape architecture from the University of Virginia.